klimcode/notekeeper/README.md

 1. Empty command -- do nothing
 2. `add` -- save the current note to the base
 3. `mul` -- add multiple comma-separated records to the base (example: mul a, b,c).
-All the names must be unique.
+The unique names will be added to the Base and non-unique ones will be offered to adoption.
 4. `mix` -- concat the record from the base and the new record with the same name.
 It adds only unique information during a concatenation process.
 5. `get` -- load a record by a name (example: `load info`)
-6. `last` -- load the last edited record
+6. `last` -- load the last added/edited record
 7. `edit` -- edit a record by a name
 8. `del` -- delete a record by a name
+9. `ren` -- rename a record
+10. `adopt` -- add new parents to records enlisted in the commang arguments (example: adopt rec1, rec2, rec3)
-9. `clr` -- clear all fields of the Interface
+11. `clr` -- clear all fields of the Interface
-10. `tree` -- show the base or a record in a tree-view structure
+12. `tree` -- show the base or a record in a tree-view structure
-11. `load` -- load/reload base to work with (example: `load js`)
+13. `load` -- load/reload base to work with (example: `load js`)
-12. `exit` -- close the program
+14. `exit` -- close the program

 .